-My mom was born by the banks of the Amazon River in the jungles of Peru.
-The day before her 20th birthday, she emigrated to the United States under her father’s visa.
+My mom was born on the banks of the Amazon River in the jungles of Peru.
+The day before her 21th birthday, she emigrated to the United States under her father’s visa.

 Soon, she was working on the assembly line at a Chicago car-parts factory.
 Paid by the piece and desperate to make ends meet, she quickly became the factory’s fastest line worker.